Skip to main content

 Overview of Silk Fabrics

 Silk has been a cornerstone of textile history since around 6500 BC in ancient China, making it one of the oldest known fabrics.
+Silk production originated in central China during the Neolithic period, with evidence dating back to the Yangshao culture around the 4th millennium BC.
 Its unique properties include:

 These qualities have made silk fabrics highly valued across the globe.
 The triangular cross-section of silk fibers contributes to the fabric’s smooth texture and its ability to reflect light, creating a lustrous effect that is difficult to replicate with other materials.